shoeheng/dbmle/README.md

 Each interval-valued object is stored as a matrix with **two columns** `[lo, hi]`.
 - A contiguous interval is a `1 × 2` matrix.
 - A union of intervals is a `k × 2` matrix (one interval per row).
-Each has a companion scalar `*_k` giving the number of interval pieces.

 | Stata object | Shape | Description |
 |---|---:|---|